After you determine that the wallet is definitely gone and not just hiding in a couch cushion, there are some steps you must take quickly:

 Equifax: (800) 525-6285 or www.equifax.com Experian: (888) 397-3742 or www.experian.com TransUnion: (800) 680-7289 or www.transunion.com.

-6. If your Social Security card was in your wallet (we recommend you not keep it in your wallet), you'll have to call your local Social Security Administration office.
+6. If your Social Security card was in your wallet (we recommend you not keep it in your wallet), you should contact your nearest Social Security Administration office.

-7. Order your credit report from each of the three credit reporting bureaus to make sure there's nothing fraudulent on there.
+7. Order your credit report from each of the three credit reporting bureaus to make sure there's no fraudulent activity.
 You are entitled to one free report from each of the three bureaus every 12 months through www.annualcreditreport.com – the official site created under the auspices of the Federal Trade Commission.
 Also, be sure to regularly review your credit union, bank, and credit card statements.